Scientific Name

 Etymology

-The specific epithet "furfuraceum (fur-fur-AH-see-um)" means "scurfy" and refers to the scurfy coating on the leaves.
+The specific epithet "furfuraceum" (pronounced fur-fur-AH-see-um) means "scurfy" and refers to the scurfy coating on the leaves of this species.

 Origin

 Sedum furfuraceum is native to Mexico.
-It occurs in San Luis Potosí and Guanajuato, growing on rocks on pine-covered hillsides at elevations of about 6,890 feet (2,100 m) above sea level.
+It occurs in San Luis Potosí and Guanajuato, growing on rocks on pine-covered hillsides at about 6,890 feet (2,100 m) above sea level.

 Description

-Sedum furfuraceum is a low-growing succulent with dark green egg-shaped leaves covered in scurfy whitish scales and arranged in tight whorls of five around prostrate to ascending, sparsely branching stems.
-It grows up to 6 inches (15 cm) tall, spreading slowly to 1 foot (30 cm) wide or more.
-The leaves are up to 0.45 inches (1.1 cm) long and 0.25 inches (0.6 cm) in diameter.
+Sedum furfuraceum is a low-growing succulent with dark green, egg-shaped leaves covered in scurfy, whitish scales and arranged in tight whorls of five around prostrate to ascending, sparsely branching stems.
+It can grow up to 6 inches (15 cm) tall, spreading slowly to 1 foot (30 cm) wide or more.
+The leaves can measure up to 0.45 inches (1.1 cm) long and 0.25 inches (0.6 cm) in diameter.
 They are often reddish-purple in bright light.
 The lower leaves turn a reddish-orange hue and later drop off to expose thick, twisted, gray-white stems.

-The flowers are whitish to purplish-red, star-shaped, 5-merous, appear solitary or in clusters of 3 at the end of the branches in early spring, and last for about ten days.
+The flowers are whitish to purplish-red, star-shaped, 5-merous, appear solitary or in clusters of three at the end of the branches in early spring, and last for about ten days.

 Hardiness